judepayne/python-pods/README.md

 ## Patch System

 Python Pods includes a runtime patching system that allows you to modify pod behavior at runtime without changing pod code.
 This enables you to transform pod results, override functions, or add custom data type handling.
+Most pods naturally assume the pod client is [babashka pods](https://github.com/babashka/pods), so for some pods, patches make working with them from python more frictionless.

 ### Patch Types